Section 1: Purpose and Contents of this page:

 For most people, this will also be the country of their nationality.

 However, if you hold a valid long term residence permit for a country that is not your nationality, you may apply from that country - check with the visa application centre if you are unsure if you hold a long term residence permit for the country you are in.
+You cannot apply from a country where you only hold visitor leave.

 Financial evidence: confirming you have the required funds for course fees and maintenance.

 Your academic qualification: If you are going to study a degree level or above course you do not need provide evidence of your academic qualifications with your visa application.
-If you are studying below degree level and have an IB (International Baccalaureate) or have taken A levels in the current academic year (where official award certificates are not released until October/November), it is acceptable to submit a print-out from the online checking service of the awarding body (The University of Warwick will always confirm on a CAS that results stated on a CAS are verified via UCAS).
+If you are studying below degree level and have an IB (International Baccalaureate) or have taken A levels in the current academic year (where official award certificates are not released until October/November), it is acceptable to submit a print-out from the online checking service of the awarding body (The University of Warwick will always confirm on your CAS that results stated on a CAS are verified via UCAS).
 The print-out of results from the online checking service must show your name, the title of the award, the date of the award and the name of the awarding body.

-Certificate of English language qualification (if specified in the 'Evidence used to obtain offer' section of your CAS): Do not submit an English language certificate if you will be studying a degree level course AND your CAS states that the University has made its own assessment of your English language ability.
+Certificate of English language qualification (only if specified in the 'Evidence used to obtain offer' section of your CAS): Do not submit an English language certificate if you will be studying a degree level course AND your CAS states that the University has made its own assessment of your English language ability.
 If you will be studying a sub-degree level course (e.g., Pre-sessional English, Diploma course or International Foundation programme), ensure that you include the same 'IELTS for UKVI' certificate as stated in your CAS, which should be valid at the time you submit your visa application.
 We advise that you submit a photocopy of the test certificate and state the SELT Unique Reference Number on your Student visa application form (see Guidance on Approved Secure English Language tests).
 The UKVI will verify your scores online.

 ATAS certificate (if specified in your CAS): this is required for certain science and technology courses at Undergraduate Master's or Postgraduate level as specified in your CAS.
 Your ATAS certificate is valid for use in a visa application for 6 months after the date of issue.
+If you are applying to extend your Student Visa for a course you have not yet completed, you will need to apply for fresh ATAS clearance and obtain a new certificate.

 Additional documents which may be required: